CopperEgg/apidocs/aws/accounts.md

 #### Required parameters:

 aws_role_arn
-: Role ARN of role created for cross-account access using UCM policy'
+: Role ARN of role created for cross-account access using UCM policy

 aws_external_id
 : External ID is a random string used in AWS role creation